pixano/pixano-inference/docs/getting_started/index.md

 # =================================
 --->

-# Getting started with Pixano Inference
+# Getting started with Pixano-Inference

+The documentation is being written.
+Please check back soon!